sands4312/RepData_PeerAssessment1/PA1_template.md

 ## 1  8.35  206.
 ```

-# 3. Imputing missing values
+# 3.Imputing missing values
-## Total no. of missing values in the dataset
+### Total no. of missing values in the dataset

 ```r
 # table for dplyr